 Some of the items that we would encourage your child to pick out are:

 100% Juice & Assorted Fresh Fruit: Fruit is always a great option for kids.
-Now remember that fruit and juice can have high concentrations of natural sugars which can eat away at teeth.
+Now, remember that fruit and juice can have high concentrations of natural sugars which can eat away at teeth.
 When drinking juice, encourage your kids to use a straw so that their teeth are not soaked in juice.
-Juice is healthy but has its own downfalls to be aware of.
+While fruit juice is loaded with vitamins and minerals, it is also extremely high in sugar and mostly devoid of sugar.

-Unfortunately, when looking through the breakfast menus for the middle school students we found more items of concern than we found to be positive.
+Unfortunately, when looking through the breakfast menus for the middle school students we found.
 Here are some items that we were particularly concerned about.

 Biscuits: We hate to put this on here because biscuits are just so good.
 However, biscuits are a very starchy carbohydrate and pastry that is often full of extra sugars.
 Biscuits are a really popular item in the Alpharetta school breakfasts, but we encourage your kids to stay away from these choices.